ITAYC0HEN/APT-Ecosystem/README.md

 ### Download
 The tool can be downloaded as a Windows Executable from our [Releases](https://github.com/itayc0hen/apt-ecosystem/releases) page.
 The tool is a python script, wrapped into an executable along with the Yara ruleset and the Yara binaries.

-Alternatively, you can use `detector.py` along with the ruleset which are available in this repository.
+Alternatively, and for those of you who want to execute the tool on Linux or macOS, you can use `detector.py` along with the ruleset which are available in this repository.

 ### Usage